Gauge invariant quantum thermodynamics: consequences for the first law: Emergent Thermodynamic Gauge

+From a more operational perspective we can think about the transformation (\ref{transfor}) as about a choice of a (time-dependent) basis in which we wish to describe the state of the system.
+On~the other hand, the~eigenbasis of the Hamiltonian plays the role of a fixed reference frame.
+Therefore, a~more general transformation rule in which together with (\ref{transfor}) the Hamiltonian is being ``covariantly'' transformed as $H_t \mapsto V_t H_t V_t^\dagger$, is not the route followed here.
+While such a transformation not only preserves the mean energy but, more importantly, resembles Lorentz transformations in Special and diffeomorphisms in General Relativity, the~resulting theory assuming invariance with respect to it is void.
+This happens because the associated gauge group contains all unitary transformations, simply being too large.
+As~we will convince ourselves soon, the~gauge group stemming from (\ref{transfor}) is more~gentle.

-Moving back and forth between the notions of fundamental and emergent gauges we now go back to the former one, reminding the reader that only the quantities which are \textit{gauge invariant} are considered as being measurable and physically meaningful.
-Within the framework of the emergent gauge in thermodynamics, we adopt the same philosophy, namely, we require thermodynamically meaningful quantities to be invariant with respect to the proposed gauge.
-In other words, we take the full information content stored in $\rho_t$ and extract just the \emph{robust} pieces of this information.
-Clearly, not all unitary transformations can be allowed to render the emergent gauge transformations, as otherwise the theory would trivialize too much.
-To select a desired set of transformations we will build on the primary notion of our framework, namely, the mean energy which has to be unambiguously gauge invariant.
+We now observe that, in~field theories, only the quantities which are \textit{{gauge-invariant}} are considered as being measurable and physically meaningful.
+Within~ our framework of the emergent gauge in thermodynamics, we adopt the same philosophy, namely, we require thermodynamically meaningful quantities to be invariant with respect to the proposed emergent gauge defined in Equation~(\ref{transfor}).
+Clearly, not all unitary transformations can be allowed to render the emergent gauge transformations, as~otherwise the theory would be trivial.
+To~select a desired set of transformations we will build on the primary notion of our framework, namely, the~mean energy which has to be unambiguously gauge-invariant.
 We therefore define:

-\begin{definition} [Emergent thermodynamic gauge] Unitary transformations are admissible gauge transformations if they preserve the mean energy, independently of a particular state of the system, i.e.
+\begin{definition}[Emergent thermodynamic gauge] Unitary transformations are admissible gauge transformations if they preserve the mean energy, independently of a particular state of the system, i.e.,